 pretrained=True (so only the head will train if you call

 fit) so that you can immediately start phase one of training as described above.

 custom_head to put on top of the backbone.
 If you want to specify where to split

 cut which can either be the index of a specific layer (the result will not include that layer) or a function that, when passed the model, will return the backbone you want.

-The final model obtained by stacking the backbone and the head (custom or defined as we saw) is then separated in groups for gradual unfreezeing or differential learning rates.
-You can specify of to split the backbone in groups with the optional argument
+The final model obtained by stacking the backbone and the head (custom or defined as we saw) is then separated in groups for gradual unfreezing or differential learning rates.
+You can specify how to split the backbone in groups with the optional argument

 split_on (should be a function that returns those groups when given the backbone).